jannazzo/usc-dsa/README.md

 ## Makefile Commands

+Each folder has a makefile in it equipped with the following two commands.

-`make driver`: Builds a driver file that contains tests for all of the functions.
+`make driver`: Builds a driver file that handles the I/O and runs the algorithm.

 `make clean`: Deletes all object code, executables, and input/output text files from the working directory.
 Be sure to run this before committing changes to git.